Advancing-Machine-Human-Reasoning-Lab/gpt3-item-generation/README.md

 ## Citation
 If you find this work useful, please cite us:

-`
-@inproceedings{laverghetta-jr-licato-2023-generating,
-    title = "Generating Better Items for Cognitive Assessments Using Large Language Models", author = "Laverghetta Jr., Antonio  and
-      Licato, John",
-    booktitle = "Proceedings of the 18th Workshop on Innovative Use of NLP for Building Educational Applications", month = july, year = "2023", address = "Toronto, Canada", publisher = "Association for Computational Linguistics", }
+> Laverghetta Jr., A., & Licato, J. (2023).
+Generating Better Items for Cognitive Assessments Using Large Language Models.
+Proceedings of the 18th Workshop on Innovative Use of NLP for Building Educational Applications.
-`